 After you pass the Parroquia del Sagrat Cor church there are a couple of large murals on the right hand side products of the second ÚS Barcelona street art festival by the artists Mariela Arias and Btoy.

 Turn left along Carrer de la Selva del Mar, the entire block as far as Carrer de Peru is covered with graffiti including several images by Rubicon1.
 This street is in a continuous state of flux and the walls are painted over regularly.

 Double back on yourself and head east along Selva del Mar, just after you cross Pere IV there is a portrait by Jupiterfab of an old man who was evicted from his home after his wife died.
 On the other side of the same building is a large painting by Crisa which at first glance looks like an eye but which I think represents the world and the universe.
 Further along on the other side of the road is a tiny temporary allotment with a large painting of a diabolic fruit tree.

 Keep heading towards the sea, just before you reach Av.
 Diagonal are two of the largest works of street art in the area.
 The first is a large derelict building which has been turned into a giant head.
-The same building continues along Carrer de Veneçuela with a huge mural of a group of greyhounds running.
+The same building continues along Carrer de Veneçuela with a huge mural of a group of greyhounds running (Now painted over and replaced by several smaller pieces).
 The other side of the wall is covered with several interesting and colourful compositions.